 The Company prepares it consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and IFRS Interpretations Committee ("IFRIC") which the Canadian Accounting Standards Board has approved for incorporation into Part I of the Chartered Professional Accountants Canada Handbook.
-These financial statements have been prepared under the historical cost method, except for certain financial instruments measured at fair value.
-The Company has consistently applied the accounting policies used in preparation of these financial statements throughout all the periods presented.
-Critical accounting judgments and estimates used by management in the preparation of these financial statements are presented in Note 3.
+These consolidated financial statements have been prepared under the historical cost method, except for certain financial instruments measured at fair value.
+The Company has consistently applied the accounting policies used in preparation of these consolidated financial statements throughout all the periods presented.
+Critical accounting judgments and estimates used by management in the preparation of these consolidated financial statements are presented in Note 3.

 The consolidated financial statements include the accounts of 55 North and its wholly-owned subsidiary 55 North Mining Operations Inc. All transactions and balances between 55 North and 55 North Mining Operations Inc. are eliminated on consolidation, including unrealized gains and losses on transactions between the companies.
-The consolidated financial statements for the year ended December 31, 2020 include the results of operations of 55 North Mining Operations Inc. from January 1, 2020 and of 55 North from September 2, 2020, the date of the RTO.
-The comparative figures are those of 55 North Mining Operations Inc. (previously Ontario Inc.).
+The consolidated financial statements for the year ended December 31, 2021 include the results of operations of 55 North and 55 North Mining Operations Inc. as at and for the year-ended December 31, 2021.
+The comparative consolidated financial statements for the year ended December 31, 2020 include the results of operations of 55 North Mining Operations Inc. from January 1, 2020 and of 55 North from September 2, 2020, the date of the RTO.